Comments

 Remember that comments can also be placed at the end of lines containing code:

-let x = 123.45; // It's allowed to put a comment after a line of code.
+let x = 123.45; // It is allowed to put a comment after a line of code.

 Multi-Line Comments

-In Bleach, a multi-line comment has a beginning and also and ending.
+In Bleach, a multi-line comment has a beginning and also an ending.
 The beginning is denoted by a /*, while the ending is denoted by a */.
 Everything that is written between these characters is considered a comment and, therefore, will be ignored by the Bleach Interpreter during runtime.

 The example below shows how to use them properly: